DIAGNijmegen/escaperoom_cluster/Assignment 4/README.md

 # Assignment 4

 Participants should start by killing their previous job.
-They will then get a `inference.py` script, a `run.sh` script and a template bash script that they will use to kick off a non-interactive job that runs inference (`inference.sh`).
+They will then get a `inference.py` script, a `entrypoint.sh` script and a template bash script that they will use to kick off a non-interactive job that runs inference (`inference.sh`).

-They have to update their Dockerfile to add an entrypoint that excecutes the `run.sh` file:
+They have to update their Dockerfile to add an entrypoint that excecutes the `entrypoint.sh` file:

 ```Dockerfile
 FROM doduo1.umcn.nl/uokbaseimage/diag:tf2.8-pt1.10-v2